 As technical canyons go, Echo is considered to be fairly easy.
 Even though the canyon is bolted and considered fairly easy, don’t get the wrong idea that this canyon is for the inexperienced.
 It would be foolhardy for anyone to try and descend Echo Canyon without the proper skills.

 This canyon is highly recommended for those that have the proper skills needed, but whom are not ready for challenging canyons elsewhere in Zion or on the Colorado Plateau.
 At a minimum every member of the group should be well versed in rope skills used by rock climbers/canyoneers and especially in rappelling

-Even with the bolts in the canyon, this is still a beautiful route.
+Even though the canyon isn't very technical, this is still a beautiful route.
 Highlights include an interesting narrows, high walls, and cold pools.

 Once you acquire the proper skills, Echo is a good first technical canyon and it will give some good practice to inexperienced canyoneers.
 It is also a pleasant and enjoyable romp of a few hours for more experienced or intermediate canyoneers.

 The canyon is accessed through the shuttle bus system.
 This makes access very easy.